JetBrains/teamcity-messages/README.md

 If you are used to running unittest from the command line, instead of using `python -m unittest`, you could use `python -m teamcity.unittestpy`.

 ### nose
-Test status reporting is enabled automatically when under TeamCity build.
+Test status reporting is enabled automatically under TeamCity build.

 ### py.test
-Add the `--teamcity` command line option.
+Test status reporting is enabled automatically under TeamCity build.

 ### Django
 For Django 1.6+: Use the Teamcity runner instead of the default DiscoverRunner by changing the following setting in your settings.py: